1985

 but it's a nice idea."[34]

-Years later Fletch would answer to a question of a fan what their
+Years later Fletch answered a question of a fan what their

-worst song was: It's Called A Heart.[35]
-And Martin in 1998:
+worst song was, It's Called a Heart.[35]
+And Martin sayid in 1998,

-Nevertheless they must have liked it once, otherwise there wouldn#t have been
+However, they must have liked it at the time otherwise there wouldn't have

-such a fuzz about it within the band in 1985.
+been such a fuss about it within the band in 1985.

 (with friendly permission of © Bart Ceuppens)